 Why good change can also be stressful

 “In general, going back to school is just a big change.
 It’s a whole new setting especially for kids who are going from elementary school to middle school or middle school to high school.,” Dr. Jensen says.
 “It’s a whole new world, and all of the sudden, they’re expected to know what they’re doing.
-It’s a huge shift from being their little space at home to now being in this world of back to school.”
+It’s a huge shift from being in their little space at home to now being in this world of back to school.”

 How to recognize when your child is having a tough time